sahithyandev/s3/src/content/docs/artificial-intelligence/07-learning-agent.md

   order: 7
 slug: artificial-intelligence/learning-agent
 prev: true
-next: false
+next: true
 ---

 ### Performance element

 Takes in percepts and decides on actions.
-What is meant by "agent" now.
+What is meant by "agent" until now.

 ### Critic